Harry Nilsson (June 15, 1941 — Jan. 15, 1994) was an American singer/songwriter from Brooklyn.

 Artist/Album Pages:

-Christopher were an American psych-rock band from Houston that released a self-titled album on Me...
+Haystacks Balboa were an American hard-rock/psych band from NYC that released a self-titled album ...

-Maple Leaf were a Japanese folk-rock band that released a self-titled album on Victor in 1972. ...
+Sunhouse were a Belgian jazz-rock band that released a self-titled album on JW's Records in 1977. ...